GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 There are three models with self-explanatory fields.
-These are `User` to store a user's personal data, `Post` stores what they said and the `Tag` is to be used to save tags posted by a user with each blog post.
-As mentioned earlier, a user's email comes in handly when we want to generate an avatar for each user.
+These are `User` used to store a user's data, `Post` stores what they said and the `Tag` is to be used to save tags posted by a user with each blog post.
+As mentioned earlier, a user's email comes in handy when we want to generate an avatar for each user.
 The `avatar()` method uses the [Gravatar](https://en.gravatar.com/) service to generate an avatar based on a user's email address.

-### Understading The Association Table
+### Understanding The Association Table

 The most important models are the `Post` and the `Tag` models.
 A post can have many tags, and a single tag can belong to many posts.
 In SQLAlchemy jargon, we call this a many-to-many relationship.
 This kind of relationship is typically defined using an association table.
 Think of it as a middle table, not really a true database table, linking the many side of the blogs to the many side of the tags.
 All this table does is to get the `id`s of each side of the relationship as foreign key constraints.
-Using the `id` of each table is recommended since this value is unique for each entry, thereby preventing persistence of duplicate rows.
+Using the `id` of each table is recommended since this value is unique for each entry, thereby preventing the persistence of duplicate rows.

 ```python
 # app/models: The association table